life2free/express-mongodb-api/README.md

 ## Description

 The Api provides CRUD (including create, read, update, delete ) functionality with RESTful routes.
-The data which api manipulate is retrieved form the public api ( [News Api](https://newsapi.org/) ) and seed to local mongodb.
+The data which api manipulate is retrieved form the public api ( [News Api](https://newsapi.org/) ) and seed to local MongoDB.

 ### Technical Utilizes